TheRenegadeCoder/SnakeMD/README.md

-# Welcome to SnakeMD!
+# Welcome to SnakeMD

-SnakeMD is your ticket to generating markdown in Python.
+SnakeMD is your ticket to generating Markdown in Python.
 To prove it to you, we've generated this entire README using SnakeMD.
 See readme.py for how it was done.
 To get started, download and install SnakeMD:

 ```shell
 pip install snakemd